-- On-the-fly (OTF) jobs that the connector is a source of will not show up in the connector's Jobs tab. - The Rulesets tab on a connector details page shows the data elements count, recording it for each rule set.
+- In DCT 17.0.0, on-the-fly (OTF) jobs in which the connector is a source will not show up in the connector's Jobs tab. - In DCT 18.0.0, an Is On The Fly Masking column has been added to signify if the job is an OTF job, as well as a Connector Role column (which can either be Source or Target) to represent if the connector being viewed is a source or target to the job. - The Rulesets tab on a connector details page shows the data elements count, recording it for each rule set.
 At present, these two columns only have a value if the type is a database connector.